How to Cure Your Fear of Flying – Six Tips for Stress Free Travel

 By André Viljoen

 Most of us know that fear of flying is irrational.
 Statistics consistently reveal that air travel is far safer than other modes of transport.
-Latest figures from the () reveal 2.14 accidents per 1.93 million global in 2021, resulting in 104 fatalities.
+Latest figures from the International Civil Aviation Organisation () reveal 2.14 accidents per 1.93 million global in 2021, resulting in 104 fatalities.
 Secretary General of the ICAO, Juan Carlos Salazar, said the statistics confirmed yet again that ‘air transport is the safest mode of transport.'

 Compare this to road travel, where in Britain alone there were 927 road users killed in 2021, with over 65,000 people suffering injuries in road traffic accidents.
 Globally, more than 1.35 million people die in road accidents every year.

 Statistics aside, there's something about air travel that continues to unnerve passengers.
-Perhaps it's the claustrophobia of the cabin, underlying anxiety about journeying a long way from home, or even the demonstration that tips people over the edge.
+Perhaps it's the of the cabin, underlying anxiety about journeying a long way from home, or even the demonstration that tips people over the edge.

 So, what can be done to address this very real problem?
 These six practical strategies are proven to help people reduce the fear associated with flying.